nextflow-io/training/docs/basic_training/operators.md

 !!! note

     In the above example, what would happen to a value of 10?
 To deal with this, you can also use `>=`.

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to use the `view` operator to print the content of a channel
+    2. How to use the `map` operator to transform the content of a channel
+    3. How to use the `mix` operator to combine the content of two or more channels
+    4. How to use the `flatten` operator to flatten the content of a channel
+    5. How to use the `collect` operator to collect the content of a channel
+    6. How to use the `groupTuple` operator to group the content of a channel
+    7. How to use the `join` operator to join the content of two channels
+    8. How to use the `branch` operator to split the content of a channel

 ## Text files